yasir-moosa/ecs-threatcomposer-app/README.md

 *Screenshot of a successful pipeline run here*

+*Screenshot of the CloudWatch dashboard here*

 ## Notes on some of the design choices

 - The ALB has a `create_before_destroy` lifecycle rule on its target group.
 Without it, changing certain settings forces a replace and Terraform tries to delete the old target group while a listener still points at it, which fails.
 - The ECS task execution role is created by Terraform rather than assumed to already exist, so the whole thing is reproducible in a fresh AWS account.
 - The GitHub Actions IAM role currently has broad managed policies attached (EC2, ECS, S3, IAM, Route53, ACM, CloudWatch) rather than a tightly scoped custom policy.
 For a real production setup this should be narrowed down to only what's actually needed, this was a deliberate shortcut for a learning project, not something I'd do for a client.
+- The Docker image's runner stage runs `apk upgrade` (briefly as root, then drops back to the unprivileged `nginx` user) so the base Alpine image's OS packages get security patches at build time rather than shipping whatever was frozen into the base image when it was published.

 ## License